Textile industry in China: Largest companies

-Foreign Direct Investment in Textiles
+Foreign direct investment in textiles

 Foreign direct investment (FDI) is an investment made by a company or individual based in one country in business interests in another country.
 FDI includes establishing business operations or acquiring assets in that second country.
 In 2005 the Chinese textile and garment industry received a total of $2.9 billion in FDI most of which came from Hong Kong, Macao, and Taiwan investors.
 Private firms in China seek foreign ownership, or FDI to mitigate challenges caused by the Chinese financial system.
-These challenges are in the form of capital allocations from the Chinese financial system that privilege the less efficient state owned firms at the expense of more efficient private firms.
+These challenges are in the form of capital allocations from the Chinese financial system that privilege the less efficient state-owned firms at the expense of more efficient private firms.
 These financial constraints faced by private firms in China are driving up labor-intensive FDI.
 Labor-intensive FDI includes markets with a work force behind it, such as the Chinese textile market.
-In order to secure FDI, private firms offer investors a stake in the company itself.
+To secure FDI, private firms offer investors a stake in the company itself.
 Some estimates found that firms in the top 25 percentile of the financial constraint measure could have avoided losing 38.4% of their equity share to foreigners because they needed to obtain FDI.
 However, in a study that investigated the impact of FDI presence on the domestic and export sales of textile firms, researchers suggested that the presence of FDI generates positive and significant spillover effects on the domestic as well as export market sales of local firms in textile and manufacturing industries.
 Showing that government policies that restrict FDI and fail to improve the financial system can be counterproductive, but that policy-makers should encourage domestic and foreign-invested firms to increase the benefits of inward FDI.
 This suggests that FDI is important in alleviating the financial constraints of private firms.

 History

 Establishment

-In the late 1800s, foreign imports from British India of cotton yarn had created a large market for weavers in the countryside of Northern China.
+In the late 1800s, foreign imports from British India of cotton yarn had created a large market for weavers in the countryside of northern China.
 Foreign interests noticed several key benefits of operating in China, including the vast market, availability of cheap labor and raw materials, longer work hours, and lower transport costs.
-The first foreign enterprises were established immediately after the Sino-Japanese War of 1904-05, within a few years of the first Chinese factories.
-Due to the treaty ending the war, foreign entities were able to operate exempt from tariff duties and with fewer political restrictions than native companies.
+The first foreign enterprises were established immediately after the Sino-Japanese War of 1904–05, within a few years of the first Chinese factories.
+Owing to the treaty ending the war, foreign entities were able to operate exempt from tariff duties and with fewer political restrictions than native companies.
 The British came first, but the Japanese arrived soon after.